Past Tense (Star Trek: Deep Space Nine): Reception

 In 2020, SciFiNow ranked this one of the top ten episodes of Star Trek: Deep Space Nine.

 In 2020, The West Wing Thing, a podcast that normally discusses episodes of the political drama The West Wing, had a one-off episode where the hosts Dave Anthony and Josh Olson renamed their show The Star Trek Thing and discussed "Past Tense, Part I" and "Past Tense, Part II" instead of a West Wing episode because the duo considered "The Long Goodbye", which was The West Wing episode they planned to discuss that week, so boring to watch that they felt it wasn't talking about on their podcast and decided to skip it and just do "Past Tense" instead.
 Despite the fact the podcast episode was about "Past Tense" and not "The Long Goodbye", the latter was used as the title for that week's episode.

 In 2021, Vox compared the vision of the future 2024 San Francisco presented in "Past Tense" with the state of some of the issues touched upon in the episode, such as poverty, riots, and technology.
 In an interview with one of the writers, Robert Hewitt Wolfe, about this episode, one prediction about the 2020s that they felt was inaccurate was the computer technology.
 The writer said they were not actually trying to be "predictive" but rather were inspired by their experiences at that time.
 Ira Behr (another of the episode's writers) said that one of the inspirations for episode were the homeless people in Santa Monica, California.

+In 2024, a BBC piece described the similarities between the fictional depiction of homelessness in Past Tense with reality.
+One person interviewed for the piece, Stephen Pimpare, described the episode as reflecting the attitude that people prefer to "hide the problem, rather than addressing its causes" and that high society is oblivious to the plight of the homeless when they are not visibly present.